canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 nginx-ingress-integrator                                active      1  nginx-ingress-integrator  stable    45  10.152.183.233  no       Ingress IP(s): 127.0.0.1, Service IP(s): 10.152.183.66
 ```

-The browser uses entries in the /etc/hosts file to override what is returned by a DNS server.

 The default hostname for the Hello-kubecon application is `hello-kubecon`.
-To resolve it to your Ingress IP, edit [`/etc/hosts`](https://manpages.ubuntu.com/manpages/kinetic/man5/hosts.5.html) file and add the following line accordingly:
+To be able to browse to this site, that hostname will need to resolve to the IP address of your Ingress.
+You can achieve this by editing [`/etc/hosts`](https://manpages.ubuntu.com/manpages/kinetic/man5/hosts.5.html) file and adding the following line:

 ```bash
 127.0.0.1 hello-kubecon
 ```

-Optional: run `echo "127.0.0.1 hello-kubecon" >> /etc/hosts` to redirect the output of the command `echo` to the end of the file `/etc/hosts`.

-After that, visit `http://hello-kubecon` in a browser and you'll be presented with a screen to create an initial admin account.
+After that, visit `http://hello-kubecon` in a browser and you'll be presented with the home screen of the Hello-kubecon application.